 How to Get There

 The nearest airport is Palm Springs International, located less than an hour from the park’s quiet south entrance off Interstate 10.
 There’s not much in this area besides tumbleweeds and highway traffic, but you’ll find Cottonwood Visitor Center seven miles from the park’s southern entrance.
-Its 62-site campground is a less in-demand option than lodging within the park during high season (October to May, when it accepts reservations only, from $20), and has several hiking trails.
+Its 62-site campground is a less in-demand option than lodging within the park during high season (from the end of August through early June, when it accepts reservations only, from $25), and has several hiking trails.
 Detour to Lappert’s Ice Cream in Palm Desert, 25 minutes southeast of the airport, for a thick date shake to sweeten the drive.

 The small but colorful community of Joshua Tree is home to the west entrance and its namesake visitor center, although the park’s most popular features are about a 30-minute drive into the park.
 It’s most frequently used by visitors coming from Los Angeles.
 The two-and-a-half-hour drive from Los Angeles International Airport offers plenty of diversions; it’s practically required to stop and snap a photo beside one of the famous Cabazon Dinosaurs—you’ll know them when you see them, especially if you’re a Pee-wee Herman fan.

 The north entrance is located just below the city of Twentynine Palms, known for its Marine Corps base and vibrant public murals.
 Enjoy the sights, then cool down with a stroll through the shady Oasis of Mara and adjacent visitor center.
 During high season, use this entrance to avoid long waits, and pay park fees at the visitor center for even faster entry.

 What’s the Best Time of Year to Visit Joshua Tree?